- How to Do a Keyword Search

 Q. Where do I add species information or find the species information that I already entered?

 Your protocol has two sections: General and Species Details.
 Provide information about how you will use specific species in the Species Details section, which has its own navigation system separate from the General Sections.
+You can navigate around your protocol in multiple ways.
+The instructions below use the "Jump To" method.
+Read more about navigation.

-To add species information, first select "Select Species" from the Jump Around menu on the top right or the Outline menu on the top left of the General Sections.
+To add species information, first select "Select Species" from the Jump To menu on the top right or the Outline menu on the top left of the General Sections.
 Next choose your species from the list.
 Once you've confirmed your species, click on the "Species Details" button to answer questions about using this species in your protocol.

 To get back to the General Sections, click on the "Exit" button at the top of any of your Species Details pages.